 Course requirements for the minor in Latin American Studies:

-These forms are used for the Spanish major fourth-year audit.
+These forms are used for the Spanish major degree audit.

 This grid lists the Spanish major requirements according to concentration (General, Literature & Culture and Linguistics & Philology).
 Download SPAN Concentration Grid (PDF document)